google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_center.rst

    -   If there are two “middle values” (which occurs when there is an even number of data points), the median is halfway between the two values.
    -   The median is only defined for quantitative variables.
+   -   The median is the value such that half the values are below it, and half the values are above it.

    The **mode** is the most commonly occurring value in the data.